Stake review from an experienced and long term globally diversified investor. Learn about Stake fees, Stake Black and is Stake legit?

 - Need to pay for Stake Black subscription if you want to set limit orders

-Stake currently has both a website and a mobile trading app where you can access over 3500 US stocks such as Apple and Microsoft through a custodianship type investment structure.
+Stake currently has both a website and a mobile trading app where you can access over 3500 US stocks such as Apple and Microsoft through a custodianship type investment structure for US shares, and a similar system which is CHESS sponsored system for AUS shares.
 A Basic membership with Stake is free, however for added features and live data, investors can subscribe to a Stake Black (premium) account for $9 per month.

 This article will review Stake as an investing platform to gain access to US equities for those on the path to Financial Independence, and explore whether I will begin using it personally.
+This is not financial or investment advice so as always do your own research.
 So is it really have brokerage free share trading…?
 Lets find out!

 In terms of the investor types, we’ve got lots of first time investors who really appreciate how intuitive Stake is and how painless we’ve made it to access the capital markets.
 More experienced investors (like me) can now simply buy and sell US listed shares without all the costs and complexity attached to their existing platform.CEO Matt Leibowitz